NicholasMoser/Six-Patches-Of-Pain/README.md

 ## Common Questions

+### Why does it say my vanilla ISO needs to be modified?

+When you create an ISO of a game, you read the data from the disc into a file.
+It is possible during this process that a few bytes are different than expected.
+This is due to errors when reading the disc.
+When the bytes differ, this is called a "bad dump" since it doesn't match the original game 1:1.
+In many cases, bad dumps are perfectly fine because the bytes that changed are in places that are unused.
+Furthermore, sometimes it is benefitial to create a bad dump, in order for the ISO to compress better.

+Six Patches of Pain expects that the GNT4 ISO used is a particular bad dump.
+A good dump uses random bytes as padding on the disc, which is unable to be compressed and results in a larger zip size.
+The bad dump used by Six Patches of Pain uses zeroes instead of random bytes so that it compresses cleanly.
+When you use Six Patches of Pain with a good dump, it will ask you if you're okay with modifying it to be the expected "bad dump".

+When Six Patches of Pain asks to modify your good dump GNT4 ISO you have a few options.
+If you don't care just hit enter and let it modify the file.
+If you are particularly concerned with keeping your good dump ISO, consider creating a copy of it to be modified instead and use that with Six Patches of Pain.

 ### It says I'm already on the latest version but I want to reinstall it

 Open the `data` folder, delete the file named `current_version`, and restart Six Patches of Pain.